 If you do hold your precious metals in an LLC, you can also transfer ownership of that company to your offshore asset protection trust, adding an additional level of security and privacy.

 International asset protection is one of the most secure ways to hold valuable assets.
 Even if you choose to keep your assets in your possession, you can create an asset protection strategy to shield you when you need it the most.
 At Blake Harris Law, we can help.
-Contact us now or call us at 786-559-1209 to get started on protecting your gold and precious metals.
+Contact us now to get started on protecting your gold and precious metals.